oscafrica/documentation/src/GOVERNANCE.md

 When a project is archived, the following happens:

-1. The code repository and forums will be made read-only and made accessible from an "archived projects" section of oscafrica.org.
+1. The code repository and forums will be made read-only and made accessible from an `archived projects` section of oscafrica.org.
-2. The project's documentation pages will be tagged as "archived".
-A project may be completed, i.e.,  it has achieved its goals and/or fulfilled its charter, in which case it is tagged as "completed" and "archived".
+2. The project's documentation pages will be tagged as `archived`.
+A project may be completed, i.e.,  it has achieved its goals and/or fulfilled its charter, in which case it is tagged as `completed` and `archived`.
-3. The project or team page on oscafrica.org will be moved into an "Archive" or "Completed" section.
+3. The project or team page on oscafrica.org will be moved into an `Archive` or `Completed` section.

 In cases where the project has delivered code into other Open Source Community Africa projects, the code will be: